 Referee: Count Team A, signaling U with 11 players or less.
-Ensure Team B can adjust to a substitution by Team A. Identify the tackle as your initial key for blocking.
+Ensure Team B has the opportunity to adjust to a substitution by Team A. Identify the tackle as your initial key for blocking.
 Identify the tackle box and backs or receivers that are outside, thus restricted from blocking below the waist.
 Identify any numbering issues in the backfield, such as player with a 50-79 number that is not eligible for a forward pass.
 Establish a position 12 to 14 yards deep and 12 to 14 yards wide of the original position of the ball.
-Know clock status and ensure the play clock is started correctly.